metagentools/ConDiGA/README.md

 ```
 **NOTE:** The database created by ConDiGA is described as MD3 in the manuscript.

-Also, please cite the following tools used by ConDiGA and the relevant taxonomic annotation tool used to obtain the initial result.
+Also, please cite the following tools used by ConDiGA, the assembler and the relevant taxonomic annotation tool used to obtain the results.

 * Zhu W, Lomsadze A, Borodovsky M. Ab initio gene identification in metagenomic sequences.
 Nucleic acids research, 38 (12): 132-132 (2010). [https://doi.org/10.1093/nar/gkq275](https://doi.org/10.1093/nar/gkq275)
 * Li H. Minimap2: pairwise alignment for nucleotide sequences.
 Bioinformatics, 34:3094-3100 (2018). [https://doi.org/10.1093/bioinformatics/bty191](https://doi.org/10.1093/bioinformatics/bty191)